gavineadie/SatelliteKit/README.md

 ### Inclusion

-`SatelliteKit` can be added to your project using the Swift Package Manager (SwiftPM) by adding the dependency:
+`SatelliteKit` can be added to your project using the Swift Package Manager (SPM) by adding the dependency:

 ```swift